KevinCHiggins/gitpython_target/README.md

 # GitPython Target Repo

-This is a location for testing cloning and pushing using GitPython.
+This is a location to test cloning and pushing using GitPython.

 Kevin Higgins
 05/09/22